3102-Labs-Inc/adcortex-python/docs/source/api_reference.rst

 - **log_level**: Logging level.
 Default is ERROR.
 - **disable_logging**: Whether to disable logging.
 Default is False.
 - **max_queue_size**: Maximum number of messages in the queue.
 Default is 100.
-- **circuit_breaker_threshold**: Number of errors before opening circuit breaker.
+- **circuit_breaker_threshold**: Number of consecutive errors before opening circuit breaker.
 Default is 5.
 - **circuit_breaker_timeout**: Time in seconds before circuit breaker resets.
 Default is 120.

 **Key Methods:**

 - ``__call__(role: Role, content: str) -> None``
   Adds a message to the queue and processes it if conditions are met.
+Only processes messages when:
+  - The client is in IDLE state
+  - The message role is USER
+  - The circuit breaker is closed
+  - The queue is not full

 - ``create_context() -> str``
   Generates a context string using the latest fetched ad.